crumblingstatue/noten/README.md

 name        | desc
 ----------- | ----
 title       | The title of the page.
-If not given, it will be computed from the first header. description | The html meta description of the page.
+If not given, it will be computed according to [Title computation](#title-computation). description | The html meta description of the page.

 You can also declare constants in the attribute list.
 Constants declared here shadow global constants.

+#### Title computation

+If no title is given in the attribute list, it will be computed like this:
+The first non-empty line must either be a markdown or HTML header, and its content will be used as the title.
+If it does not satisfy this requirement, then the document is not a valid noten template.

 ### Substitution
 In addition to just normal text that gets interpreted as-sis, templates can contain substitutions, which get replaced by the thing they describe.